anish661/9RulesOfDebugging/README.md

     •  Change one test at a time
     •  Compare the result with a good one.
     •  Determine what changed since it last worked.

+Change One Thing At A Time

+    •  Sometimes the most indistinguishable factors can have an effect on a problem.
+Agans mentions a war story where the pattern of his shirt was making the fps on a camera plummet from 30FPS to 2FPS.
+    •  Version control can help with some of this for developers by tracking code added / code built and also helps you not trample others
+    •  The human memory is weaker than you might realize.
+Even those with good memory might remember overall concepts but forget small and important details.
+    •  It is better to write things down instead of trying to rely on your memory.

+Chapter Summary

+    •  Write down what you did, in what order, and what happened as a result
+    •  Understand that any detail could be the important one.
+(Even your shirt!)
+    •  Correlate events (It failed at 43 seconds in > it failed)
+    •  Understand that audit trails for design are also good for testing
+    •  Write it down